EdanBarrios/Stock_Predictor/README.md

 In order to plot the data we concatenate the test target and predicted values to visualize the difference between the model's predictions and actual stock behavior.

+A prediction function is created that fits the model using training vectors and target.
+It then models predictions using our predictors before combining everything together.

+A backtest option is created using the stock data, model data, predictors, start, and step size.
+The start parameter tells the function how many days worth of data to use initially.
+The step size allows you to get a prediction for every step of the series that increases by the amount set by user.